 GCPS offers a GT program for students in grades 3 through grade 12.
 Students are identified as GT by meeting a set of criteria including scores from the Cognitive Abilities Test (CogAT), Reading Lexile Level, Math Quantile Score, and scores from both the MCAP English Language Arts and Mathematics State Assessments.
 The goal of the GT program is to help the identified student grow socially, emotionally, and academically while cultivating his/her fullest potential while constructing his/her own knowledge and becoming a successful lifelong learner.
-Beginning with the 2022-23 school year, GCPS will add three GT teachers to the schedule in order to meet the needs of the program, cover curriculum requirements, and various student needs among the schools.
-The GT staff will:
+In the 2023-24 school year, GCPS will have two dedicated GT teachers who will work in coordination with other staff to support program needs.
+All schools and identified staff will:

-- provide services to their assigned students on their caseload according to the student's identified strengths and/or talents. - monitor their student's progress as he/she advances through the curriculum. - aid in the continuation of the differentiated instruction within the instructional bands in all secondary schools to maximize student potential (i.e., Merit-middle/high, Honors-middle/high, AP-high). - conduct extension activities and enrichment programming in grades 3 - 5 as well as a focus on the William & Mary Literature Units to support ELA instruction in those grades. - provide instruction of the Pre K-2 Primary Talent Development Modules in collaboration with their classroom teacher weekly.
+- provide services to GT students according to the student's identified strengths and/or talents. - monitor their student's progress as he/she advances through the curriculum. - support the continuation of the differentiated instruction within the instructional bands in all secondary schools to maximize student potential (i.e., Merit-middle/high, Honors-middle/high, AP-high). - conduct extension activities and enrichment programming in grades 3 - 5 as well as a focus on the William & Mary Literature Units to support ELA instruction in those grades. - provide instruction of the Pre K-2 Primary Talent Development Modules in collaboration with the classroom teacher weekly.